gocomu/comu/README.md

 ### PortAudio

-At the moment the moment the only way to make real time sound is PortAudio.
+At the moment the moment the only supported way to make real time sound is PortAudio.

 The download link is [here](http://www.portaudio.com/download.html) and instructions for each platform [here](http://portaudio.com/docs/v19-doxydocs/tutorial_start.html).